What does chewing gum have to do with my health?

 Chewing gum disadvantages

-– Stomach Issues: Continuous chewing of gum can lead to the overworking of your stomach and intestines.
+– Stomach Issues: Continuous chewing of gum can lead to overworking your stomach and intestines.
 After you eat, your stomach needs time to digest the food, but chewing and constant swallowing of saliva interfere with that.
-Stomach problems that could arise in those scenarios are irritation, aches, and aggravated gastritis.
+In those scenarios, stomach problems that could arise are irritation, aches, and aggravated gastritis.

 – Artificial Sweetener Allergies